This site requires a more recent version of Adobe Flash Player to function properly.

 Flash is enabled:

-Investment Overview for Freeport McMoran Copper (NYSE:FCX)
+Investment Overview for Freeport-McMoRan Inc. (NYSE:FCX)

 Below are key drivers of Freeport's value that present opportunities for upside or downside to the current Trefis price estimate:

-Copper as the primary source of revenue
+Copper is the primary source of revenue

 How Does Trefis Modelling Work?